-Stocking Savvy is officially advertising our April Earth Day Event and is looking out for vendors.
-Anyone interested should contact us at firstname.lastname@example.org for more information, speaking opportunities, and possible workshops.
+Stocking Savvy is officially advertising our April Earth Day Event and is on the search for vendors.
+Anyone interested should contact us at email@example.com for more information, speaking opportunities, and possible workshops.

-In celebration of the 50th Anniversary of Earth Day, Stocking Savvy will be hosting a festival at Fogartyville featuring environmental vendors, local artists, educational booths, workshops, a native plant sale, and live music by Form.
+In celebration of the 50th Anniversary of Earth Day, Stocking Savvy will be hosting a festival at Fogartyville Community Media Center featuring environmental vendors, local artists, educational booths, workshops, a native plant sale, and live music by Form.

-There will be a $5 entry fee for the event including all music, workshops, and vendors, with all proceeds helping Stocking Savvy with its mission of habitat restoration and fighting climate change and red tide.
-There will be food, drinks, and a variety of vendors, including a massive native plant sale with a variety of flowers, small trees, and butterfly plants.
+There will be a $5 entry fee for the event including all music, workshops, and vendors, with all proceeds helping Stocking Savvy to achieve its mission of fighting climate change and red tide through habitat restoration.
+There will be food, drinks, and a variety of vendors, including a massive native plant sale with a wide array of flowers, small trees, and butterfly plants.

 Stocking Savvy is now hiring Paid Interns!